 Pearl's Picks: Cockatiel treats.

 Pearl’s hands-down favorite treats are not cockatiel foods at all.
-They are his Grandma’s baked goods, and in particular waffles, which he is not supposed to eat anymore because of the bloody poops issue.
-Sob.
+They are his Grandma’s baked goods, and in particular waffles.
+The moment he sees a waffles he shrieks (and I mean SHRIEKS).

-So we try our best to find worthy substitutes.
 I buy him freshly sprouted and dried organic millet from a local (awesome) bird shop.
 He loves this millet so much I regularly drive 45 minutes one-way to the bird shop to get it for him!
-And I let him nibble some of my organic gluten-free crackers and ginger cookies now and again.
+And I let him nibble some of my organic gluten-free crackers, muffins and ginger cookies now and again…by which I mean pretty much every day, since in a cockatiel’s world, if you don’t share you don’t care.

 He also gets hard-boiled eggs (yup, you read that right) and nibbles on the cooked whites for some soft protein.
 And sometimes for a special treat I give him a dab of mashed potatoes with his dinner.